 Dr. Anderson in 2003 completed his Bachelor of Arts (Honours) research thesis, The Superpowers and Angola: An Analysis of United States and Soviet Involvement in the Angolan War.
 This was followed in 2005 by his Bachelor of Arts/Bachelor of Laws (Honours) research thesis, The Legality of Secession in International Law: An Analysis of United Nations Instruments and State Practice for which he was awarded the John Peden Memorial Prize for Best Legal Research Project.
 In 2009 he was awarded his PhD in law for his doctoral thesis, The Legality of Unilateral Non-Colonial Secession in International Law.

 Since graduating from Macquarie University he has published lengthy sole authored articles in prestigious law journals such as the Denver Journal of International Law and Policy (26,000 words), Connecticut Journal of International Law(25,000 words), Loyola of Los Angeles International and Comparative Law Review (21,000 words), Property Law Review (17,000 words) and Brooklyn Journal of International Law (39,000 words), the latter respectively ranked first and ninth in the world (from 198) for case and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings (W&LLJR).
 Brooklyn was ranked at tenth in the world (from 198) for combined score in international law under the 2016 W&LLJR.

-Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 400,000 words/600+ pp. each).
+Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 500,000 words/800+ pp. each).

-Dr. Anderson has taught into a wide variety of university subjects – no fewer than twenty-three (23).
+Dr. Anderson has taught into a wide variety of university subjects – no fewer than twenty-four (24).

 During his time at Macquarie he was invited to present lectures on aspects of the Australian constitution, international law and secessionism.
 He also taught postgraduate International Law, undergraduate Australian and International Politics, Political Theory and various undergraduate law courses such as Jurisprudence, Foundations of Law, Company Law, Property Law and Equity and Trusts.

-Whilst at Newcastle, he has been responsible for solely convening and designing core aspects of the law syllabus at the undergraduate and juris doctorate level:
+Whilst at Newcastle, he has been responsible for solely convening core and non-core aspects of the law syllabus at the undergraduate and juris doctorate (JD) level:

 LAWS4005 Company Law (core/Priestly 11)